elmbridge/curriculum/Our First Full Feature.md

 This is a complex feature — to implement it, we'll have to change every part of our application.
 Let's get started!

-Note: Your code should currently [look like this](https://github.com/elmbridge/elmoji-translator/tree/release-2).
-You can either carry your code over from the last lesson, or download and recompile [the code from GitHub.](https://github.com/elmbridge/elmoji-translator/releases/tag/release-2)
+Note: Your code should currently look like the code in `Part3.elm`.

 ## Goals